vrun33/RISC-V-Processor/README.md

 ![Sequential Datapath](Seq_Datapath.png)

-This is a basic RISC-V processor implemented in iVerilog, as part of the course project for the Spring 25' course "Intro. to Processor Architecture" at IIIT Hyderabad.
+This is a basic RISC-V (32-bit instruction set) processor, supporting the instructions `add`, `sub`, `and`, `or`, `beq`, `addi`, `ld`, `sd` (might add support for more in the future :p) implemented in iVerilog, as part of the course project for the Spring 2025 course "Introduction to Processor Architecture" at IIIT Hyderabad.
 The components in the sequential processor are mentioned below.

-Team Name - Tervis Scoot

-Team Members - Siddarth G, Varun S, M. Samartha
+Team Members - Siddarth G [https://github.com/IamSid44], Varun S [https://github.com/GroanKing05], M. Samartha [https://github.com/samarthamp]

 ## PC